laurentj/gitiwiki/README.md

 "gwrepo_" (ex: gwrepo_mywiki)
 3. indicate the path to this repository in a "path" parameter.
 This should be a bare repository or the .git directory of your repository.
-4. indicate the branch gitiwiki should use in the "branch" parameter
+4. in the "branch" parameter, indicate the branch that gitiwiki should use

     [gwrepo_mywiki]
     path=/home/myaccount/projects/mywiki/.git
     branch=master
+    title= A title

+You can also indicate a title for the list of wikis

 ## Content of a repository